 The student’s full legal name is used on the permanent academic record, certificates, and diplomas.

 Transfer credit for equivalent courses taken elsewhere may be awarded and used to meet degree requirements if their equivalency to a SBMI degree program course is approved through a Petition for Equivalency Credit (PEC).
 The maximum number of transferable semester credit hours is 3 for the certificate program, 12 for the master’s program, and 36 for the doctoral program.
-Some School degree programs require a certain number of credits for support courses, which are courses (possibly taken elsewhere) that enhance a student’s degree plan as determined by their advising committee.
-Credit for support courses taken elsewhere is approved by the student’s advising committee—a Petition for Equivalency Credit is not required.
 Contact the Office of Academic Affairs for information.

 Applicants who are presenting course work from universities or colleges outside the United States to meet admission or graduation requirements are referred to the section on International Applicants in this catalog for a listing of additional requirements.

-A student who has not enrolled in two consecutive registration periods (including the summer session) must submit to the Office of Academic Affairs a "Reentry Form" signed by the student’s advisor or the Program Coordinator of Certificate Programs indicating approval for reentry to the program.
-A former student who has not completed a Reentry Form and has not enrolled for two consecutive registration periods must reapply for admission to the program and the school.
+A student who has not enrolled in two consecutive registration periods (including the summer session) must submit to the Office of Academic Affairs a "Reentry Form" signed by the student’s advisor indicating approval for reentry to the program.
+A student who has not enrolled for three or more consecutive registration periods must reapply for admission to the program and the School.

 A newly admitted program student is allowed up to one year for deferment.
 The Office of Academic Affairs must be notified of all deferments before the start of the semester.
 A student who defers admission will be governed under the catalog in effect during their first semester of enrollment at SBMI.
 Any newly admitted student who does not enroll for three consecutive registration periods shall no longer be considered a program student and must reapply for admission to the program and the School.